JesperLarsson/BOSSE/README.md

 What map is used can be configured in Main.cs along with some other settings.
 Developed using Visual Studio 2019, but other versions will likely work.

+## Credits
+Based on the following starting template: https://github.com/NikEyX/SC2-CSharpe-Starterkit Otherwise everything has been implemented from scratch.

 ## Links
-- Interacts with StarCraft 2 using the official protocol buffer API by Blizzard, which can be found here: https://github.com/Blizzard/s2client-api
+- Interacts with StarCraft 2 using the official proto buff API by Blizzard: https://github.com/Blizzard/s2client-api
 - API documentation: https://blizzard.github.io/s2client-api/annotated.html
 - If you're looking for a nearly empty C# project to get started, this should work as-is: https://github.com/JesperLarsson/BOSSE/releases/tag/BasicStartingTemplate
 - General info and wiki: http://wiki.sc2ai.net/Main_Page